Books and magazines

 Statewide gazetteers and Kansas county, city, farm, business, and telephone directories, 1859 to date, are listed in finding aids available in the Research Room.
 Some non-Kansas directories also are available.
 Information on our holdings of Kansas city directories, telephone directories and some farm and other specialized directories is available in the directories database.

-Over the years, the Kansas State Historical Society has published several ongoing periodicals.
+Over the years, the Kansas Historical Society has published several ongoing periodicals.
 The Society's first periodical was the 17 volume Kansas Historical Collections.
 The first 10 volumes of this series were also titled the Transactions of the Kansas State Historical Society.
 The first 11 volumes are available on microfilm through interlibrary loan.
+Many articles are available online.

 The Collections were followed by the Kansas Historical Quarterly, which was published from 1931 through 1977.
 Many articles are available in digital format.